slatedocs/slate/source/includes/_motionenginepackets.md

 |:------------------:|:---------------:|:------------:|:------------------:|:------:|:--------:|------------|
 |        0x41        |       0x10      |      CRC     |0x07 (SetFusionType)|Reserved| IMU/MARG |  Reserved  |

+In response, Neblina will only send an acknowledge/error packet to indicate the validity and receipt of the command issued by the host.

 #### TrajectoryRecStartStop
 The corresponding packet's data section includes only 1 byte (Byte#8), to determine the start (1) or stop (0) of the orientation recording process.
 The overall packet structure is as follows:

 | Byte 0 (subsystem) | Byte 1 (length) | Byte 2 (CRC) |       Byte 3 (command)      |Byte 4-7|  Byte 8  |Bytes 9-19|
 |:------------------:|:---------------:|:------------:|:---------------------------:|:------:|:--------:|----------|
 |        0x41        |       0x10      |      CRC     |0x08 (TrajectoryRecStartStop)|Reserved|start/stop| Reserved |

+In response, Neblina will only send an acknowledge/error packet to indicate the validity and receipt of the command issued by the host.

 #### TrajectoryInfo Command/Response
 In the command mode, the packet enables/disables the streaming of the distance from a pre-recorded orientation trajectory, as well as the progress report.
 Byte#8 will be a Boolean value representing the Enable/Disable command.
 The overall command mode TrajectoryDistance packet has the following structure: